 At each of the three candidate sites there are residential communities relatively close to the source.
 At Thyspunt, the Oyster Bay community is situated at a distance of between 4 km and 5 km from the site.
-Port Elizabeth is more than 80 km from Thyspunt and potential impacts associated with the NPS would be much lower than at Oyster Bay.
+Port Elizabeth is more than 80 km from Thyspunt and potential impacts associated with the nuclear power station would be much lower than at Oyster Bay.
+The small fishing community of Buffeljagsbaai is approximately 4.5 to 5 km from the site.
 At Bantamsklip, the community of Pearly Beach is situated at between 5.5 km and 6 km from the proposed site.
 At Duynefontein, the residential area known as 'Duynefontein' has its closest point situated approximately 2.5 km from the site.
-These communities that are closest to the respective sites can be expected to receive a higher dose of radioactivity from the NPS than communities further away and, therefore, would potentially have a higher risk of experiencing the impacts assessed in this report.
+These communities that are closest to the respective sites can be expected to receive a higher dose of radioactivity from the nuclear power station than communities further away and, therefore, would potentially have a higher risk of experiencing the impacts assessed in this report.